Sanjula-20/EmpowerHER-Womens-Safety-App/README.md

 ## Overview

 EmpowerHER is a women's safety mobile application prototype developed during a hackathon organized by the **Thoothukudi Police Department**.
-The application was designed to provide women with quick access to emergency assistance through features such as SOS alerts, live location sharing, emergency contact notifications, and safety resources.
+The application was designed to provide quick access to emergency assistance through SOS alerts, live location sharing, emergency contact notifications, and safety resources.

-Our team focused on creating a user-friendly and accessible solution that can help users respond quickly during emergencies.
-The complete application prototype and user experience were designed using Figma.

 ## Achievement